-This Compensation Discussion and Analysis discusses the compensation philosophy, policies and principles underlying our executive compensation decisions for 2019.
-It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to our named executive officers (our "Named Executive Officers") for the fiscal year ended December 31, 2019, which consist of our principal executive officer, principal financial officer and our remaining two executive officers during 2019.
-During 2019, we had four executive officers.
-Our Named Executive Officers for 2019 were:
+This Compensation Discussion and Analysis discusses the compensation philosophy, policies and principles underlying our executive compensation decisions for 2020.
+It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to our named executive officers (our "Named Executive Officers") for the fiscal year ended December 31, 2020, which consist of our principal executive officer, principal financial officer and our remaining three executive officers during 2020.
+Our Named Executive Officers for 2020 were:

-- David Chang, M.D., Ph.D., our President and Chief Executive Officer; - · Eric Schmidt, Ph.D., our Chief Financial Officer; - · Rafael Amado, M.D., our Chief Medical Officer and Executive Vice President, Research and Development; and - Alison Moore, Ph.D., our Chief Technical Officer.
+- David Chang, M.D., Ph.D., our President and Chief Executive Officer; - Eric Schmidt, Ph.D., our Chief Financial Officer; - Rafael Amado, M.D., our Chief Medical Officer and Executive Vice President, Research and Development; - Alison Moore, Ph.D., our Chief Technical Officer; and - Veer Bhavnagri, our General Counsel.